Cops Charge Second Teen in Tessa Majors Murder Case

 A second teenager has been arrested and charged in connection with the stabbing murder of Barnard College first year student Tessa Majors, the New York City district attorney announced Saturday morning.

-The suspect, 14-year-old Rashawn Weaver, was taken into custody on Friday night and charged with two counts of second degree murder and four counts of robbery.
-He’s been remanded into custody.
+The suspect, 14-year-old Rashaun Weaver, was charged with two counts of second degree murder and four counts of robbery.
+He’s been remanded in custody after being taken in Friday evening.

+“Sadly, [this] cannot bring back this young woman.
+That is something even the best, most impartial investigation simply cannot do,” said NYPD commissioner Dermot Shea.
+He added police were “confident that we have the person in custody who stabbed her.”

-The first suspect, Zyairr Davis, 13 was arrested on charges of murder just days after Majors’ body was discovered in Harlem on December 11.
+The first suspect, Zyairr Davis, 13, was arrested on charges of murder just days after Majors’ body was discovered in Harlem in December.
+A third suspect, age 13, has been charged in family court.

-She was fatally stabbed in what police believe was a botched robbery in Morningside Park.
+Majors, an aspiring musician from Virginia, was fatally stabbed in what police believe was a botched robbery in Morningside Park.
+As she was walking through the park on the evening of December 11, a group of teens attempted to steal her phone, and, as she struggled with them, they stabbed her, police have alleged.
+Emergency personnel rushed her to nearby St. Luke's Hospital, where she was pronounced dead.

+During the press conference Saturday, District Attorney Cyrus Vance said that her last words were, “Help me, I’m being robbed.”

 This is a developing story.